From His Perspective

 and she postponed breaking up

-Saying she was not stable enough to handle it
+Saying she was not stable enough

-and the complications it would bring to camp
+and the complications it would bring

 But I knew